 Following a conference with the dean of student life or dean of academic life, parents will be notified of the violation.
-The length and type of suspension will be determined by the dean.
+The length and type of suspension (internal/external) will be determined by the dean.
 A student is liable for suspension for a period of time up to five (5) consecutive school days for the following offenses:

-- verbal/physical abuse toward faculty, staff, or students;

-- stealing;

-- bullying in any form toward other students;

-- cheating;

-- truancy;

-- excessive tardiness;

-- repeated uniform violations;

-- insubordination, vandalism, or any other inappropriate behavior on the bus;

-- accessing inappropriate material through school network;

-- unauthorized access to the school network or distribution of network credentials to other students;

-- disrespect or insubordination towards any faculty or staff;

-- leaving school grounds;

-- failure to report to an office detention;

-- fighting;

-- possessing or using a vape pen in school, on school grounds, or at home or away athletic contests;

-- smoking or carrying smoking paraphernalia, including chewing tobacco, matches or a lighter in school, on school grounds, or at home or away athletic contests;

-- forging a signature;

-- cutting any classes (no credit given or makeup work allowed);

-- unauthorized presence on school grounds;

-- tampering with lockers and their contents;

-- attendance at or participation in an extracurricular activity on the day of an absence;

-- vandalism;

-- presence in an area of the school considered off limits to students;

-- other offenses for which office detentions have previously been given; - behavior offensive to the school community; - failure to be truthful and forthcoming during an investigation.
+- verbal/physical abuse toward faculty, staff, or students; - stealing; - bullying/hazing in any form toward other students; - cheating; - truancy; - insubordination, vandalism, or any other inappropriate behavior on the school bus; - accessing inappropriate material through school network; - unauthorized access to the school network or distribution of network credentials to other students; - disrespect or insubordination towards any faculty or staff; - leaving school grounds; - fighting; - possessing or using a vape pen in school, on school grounds, or at home or away athletic contests; - smoking or carrying smoking paraphernalia, including chewing tobacco, matches or a lighter in school, on school grounds, or at home or away athletic contests; - forging a signature; - unauthorized presence on school grounds; - tampering with lockers and their contents; - vandalism; - behavior offensive to the school community; - failure to be truthful and forthcoming during an investigation.